 - Pixel photos on Instagram

-This shift moves AI detection from fragile metadata to resilient, invisible signals that survive file compression.
-By partnering with Meta, Google is establishing a cross-industry standard where authentic media is as verifiable as synthetic content.
-This creates a provenance-by-default environment that protects human creators while making synthetic media harder to pass off.
+This shift moves AI detection from fragile metadata to resilient signals that survive file compression.
+Through C2PA, fellow committee member Meta will label camera-captured media on Instagram — meaning Pixel photos shared there surface as authentic.
+This creates provenance-by-default that protects human creators while making synthetic media harder to pass off.

 You can now use Circle to Search or Gemini to verify media origins, with C2PA Content Credentials coming to Search soon.
 Developers can access the new AI Content Detection API on Google Cloud to moderate synthetic media.
 Video provenance is also coming to Pixel 8, 9, and 10.